 While it can be tempting to optimize for a more general keyword, you may attract visitors who are looking for a completely different topic on the same subject matter, causing them to immediately leave your website.
-Optimizing for longer keywords, on the other hand, can help you connect with more quality visitors.
+Optimizing for longer and more targeted keywords, on the other hand, can help you connect with more quality visitors.
 If they find your page when searching for a specific topic like “who is the top plastic surgeon in san diego,” they may be closer to buying than others who are simply conducting general research on the topic.

 2. Better Search Result Rankings

-Although there is still a place for short tail keywords in your SEO strategy, businesses may find it easier to rank in the SERPs through long tail keywords.
+Although there is still a place for short-tail keywords in your SEO strategy, businesses may find it easier to rank in the SERPs through long-tail keywords.
 This is because you have less competition when targeting more detailed search phrases.
-While everyone else is fighting to gain a spot on the front page of Google through general topics, you can build authority through more specific long tail keywords, which can gradually help you rank higher for the more competitive search terms.
-It is important to note, however, that focusing too much on long tail keywords may decrease your overall website traffic.
+While everyone else is fighting to gain a spot on the front page of Google through general topics, you can build authority through more specific long-tail keywords, which can gradually help you rank higher for the more competitive search terms.
+It is important to note, however, that focusing too much on long-tail keywords may decrease your overall website traffic.
 This is why it is best to have pages that involve more general information (less targeted, higher traffic) and also pages with more specific information (highly targeted, lower traffic).

-One powerful way you can grab the attention of searchers is to optimize long tail keywords in the form of questions.
+One powerful way you can grab the attention of searchers is to optimize long-tail keywords in the form of questions.
 By labeling your blog “How long is facelift recovery?” or adding it as a section to your general procedural page, you’re telling Google that you have the exact answer the searcher is seeking (but make sure you actually have the answer – you don’t want to trick readers with clickbait).

 3. More Pages Indexed in Search Results

-By creating content with long tail keywords like “Who Is the Best Candidate for Facelift Surgery” and “What is the Average Cost of a Facelift,” for example, you have the potential to index within more searches by your target audience.
+By creating content with long-tail keywords like “Who Is the Best Candidate for Facelift Surgery” and “What is the Average Cost of a Facelift,” for example, you have the potential to index within more searches by your target audience.
 As you answer these common questions with informational content, you may also have a lower bounce rate, further revealing the value of your website.

-Long tail keywords will vary based on such factors as the industry, target audience, and the mission of the business.
+Long-tail keywords will vary based on such factors as the industry, target audience, and the mission of the business.
 Medical or dental practices, specifically, have great potential in offering information surrounding what patients can expect from the available procedures.
 The specifics of what should be addressed, however, will ultimately depend upon your unique goals as a practice.